2008 Major League Baseball season: Other

 As a consequence of Hurricane Ike damaging the Houston area, two games between the Houston Astros and Chicago Cubs were relocated to Miller Park in Milwaukee.
 Although Milwaukee was picked as a "neutral" site whose retractable roof would ensure the game would be played in the event of inclement weather, Miller Park's location 90 mi from Chicago – and well over 1000 mi from Houston – resulted in a decidedly pro-Cubs crowd in a series where Houston was officially designated as the home team.
-Adding to the controversy from the Houston perspective was the fact that Turner Field in Atlanta had been suggested by the players' union as a potential neutral site.
+Adding to the controversy from the Houston perspective was that Turner Field in Atlanta had been suggested by the players' union as a potential neutral site.
 This would mark the second time in as many years that a series was moved to neutral Miller Park due to weather, as a series between the Seattle Mariners and Cleveland Indians was relocated there one year earlier as a consequence of snow storms in northern Ohio.